Study Abroad With Honors

 Costa Rica

-Each year, the Honors College travels to Rancho Margot, where students spend two weeks at an off-the-grid farm learning about sustainability and mindfulness.
+Each year, the Honors College travels to Rancho Margot, where students spend 10 days at an off-the-grid farm learning about sustainability and mindfulness.
 This program is also open to first-year students who are just starting their time at UTSA.
 The program counts as an engaged living experience in the Honors curriculum.
-For more detailed information on the August 2023 trip please click here .

 Japan

-In May 2023, Honors College students have the opportunity to travel to Kyoto and Osaka on a 3-credit program.
-Students will learn about Japanese culture, visiting shrines, temples, and festivals, as well as exploring tea farming practices.
-This program is led by Professor Mimi Yu from the Department of Modern Languages and Literatures.
-More information is available here .
+Every other year, Honors College students have the opportunity to travel to Kyoto and Osaka on a 3-credit program.
+Students learn about Japanese culture, visiting shrines, temples, and festivals, as well as exploring tea farming practices.
+This program is led by Professor Mimi Yu from the Department of Modern Languages and Literatures and will be offered next in 2025.

 Why Study Abroad?